 Part 2 has just detailed each field or column of information regarding each horse which participated in a race

-These files are available on a weekly update basis as an included service to our Subscribers.
-However we will provide back copies of previous years results to everyone.
+Here are details about obtaining the SFF results data files.
+These files are available on a weekly update basis as an included service when you become a Subscribing Member.
+However we do provide back copies of previous years results to everyone.

-Clicking this Membership Options Page shortcut will allow you subscribe to RacingFormBook services or register at the website.
+To Subscribe just go to the Membership Options Page shortcut will allow you to join RacingFormBook and receive all the services.

-Obtain previous years from our Past Results Data page to have a comprehensive amount of data to work with.
-Our fees are very reasonable in making this type of information available.
+Obtain previous years from our Past Results Data page will enable you to have a comprehensive amount of data to work with.
+Our fees are very reasonable the amount of information that is made available.

 To further anyone’s ambition to use the information, whether this is as a point of reference, a repository for their ratings or to enable the research into racing systems.